ddobrin/declarative-deployments-k8s/README.md

 ![Client app](https://github.com/ddobrin/declarative-deployments-k8s/blob/master/images/v1.0.png)

 __Please note:__
-* The service for the client app will be available to route requests to the message-service and does not have to be restarted after testing various deployment strategies
+* The service for the client app will be available to route requests to the message-service and does not have to be restarted while testing the resepective deployment strategies

 #### Client-app cleanup
 ```shell